Entity-driven state normalization with Zustand registry

 "__isDeleted": true

-Thatโs it.
-Each time when the data is received from from any source, it needs to go thru the parse method of the registry, and all components that use the data are going to be updated automatically.
+}That’s it.
+Each time data is received from any source, it should go through the registry’s parse method, and all components that reference that data by ID are updated automatically.

 import { useRegistry } from "@/registry";